kylifish0100/comp2420_assignment2/README.md

 ### FAQ
 The general FAQ for assignments is [here](https://comp.anu.edu.au/courses/comp2420/resources/faq/#assignments_general)

-Will be later adding a FAQ for the Assignment 2 if necessary.
+We will be later adding a FAQ for the Assignment 2 if necessary.